16 Jun 2025

 Nolan relied on the audience to lean in, not tune out.
 Layering was the spirit of the film, and the campaign.
 Posters didn’t show faces — they showed buildings.
 Sound design emerged as a focal point, that signature “BRAAAM” through theaters and memes alike.
 Visuals outweighed dialogue for a change.
 This campaign wasn’t about clarity; It was about curiosity.

 Warner Bros. didn’t just sell the film — they planted it, like an idea, in the minds of audiences.
 And that’s essentially what Inception was about.
 Not the heist, not the dreams — the faith.
-A sense that complex storytelling still did have a place in blockbuster cinema.

 In a time of aggressive marketing and over-explaining trailers, Psycho, The Matrix and Inception are fitting reminders of a lost art: leaving the audience to wonder.
 Both films made a virtue of restraint.
 They didn’t sell the what.
 They sold the why.